sjaturner/cinvaders/README.md

 so you may end up with a hilariously small game area.
 Pretty sure you could fix that though :-)

+# Colours

+For a more authentic feel, try taping a green gel over part of the play area.
+You may be able to use sweet wrappers, if you can find the right one.

+I looked it up, if you use industry standard Quality Street chocolates then the wrapper from "Milk Choc Block" looks close enough.

 # Background

 I started out in Rust, with the original idea of making a Web Assembly version.